prasankumar/PHP_CRUD/README.md

 Run this application in ISS Server
 We will create a simple PHP application to perform all these operations on a MySQL database table at one place.
 The first page is Index.php (http://localhost/crud/index.php)
+Make sure the sql databse is imported to MYSQL before executing the program.